Seven Pagodas of Mahabalipuram

-"Seven Pagodas" has served as a nickname for the south Indian city of Mamallapuram, also called Mahabalipuram (old name), since the first European explorers reached it.
+"Seven Pagodas" has served as a nickname for the southern Indian city of Mamallapuram, also called Mahabalipuram (old name), since the first European explorers reached it.
 The phrase "Seven Pagodas" refers to a belief that has circulated in India, Europe, and other parts of the world for over eleven centuries.
 The group of Monuments at Mahabalipuram, including the Shore Temple built in the 8th century under the reign of Narasimhavarman II, stand at the shore of the Bay of Bengal.
 Legend has it that six other temples once stood with it.

 Legend

 An ancient Hindu legend explains the pagodas' origin.
 Prince Hiranyakasipu refused to worship the god Vishnu.
 The prince's son, Prahlada, loved Vishnu greatly and criticized his father's lack of faith.
 Hiranyakasipu banished Prahlada but then relented and allowed him to come home.
 Father and son quickly began to argue about Vishnu's nature.
 When Prahlada stated that Vishnu was present everywhere, including in the walls of their home, his father kicked a pillar.
-Vishnu emerged from the pillar in the form of a man with a lion's head, and killed Hiranyakasipu.
-Prahlada eventually became king, and had a grandson named Bali.
+Vishnu emerged from the pillar in the form of a man with a lion's head, and slayed Hiranyakasipu.
+Prahlada eventually became king, and had a grandson named Bali (also called Mahabali).
 Bali founded Mahabalipuram on this site.

 Ancient evidence

-The temples' origins have been obscured by time, lack of complete written records, and destruction of architectural proof by invaders.
+The temples' origins have been obscured by time, lack of complete written records, and destruction of architectural proof by Turko-Persian invaders.
 Englishman D. R. Fyson, a long-time resident of Madras (now Chennai), wrote a concise book on the city titled Mahabalipuram or Seven Pagodas, which he intended as a souvenir volume for Western visitors.
-In it, he states that the Pallava King Narasimharavarman I either began or greatly enlarged upon Mahabalipuram, circa 630.
+In it, he states that the Pallava monarch Narasimharavarman I either began or greatly enlarged upon Mahabalipuram, circa 630.
 Archaeological evidence has not yet clearly proven whether Narasimharavarman I's city was the earliest to inhabit this location.